* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 • Ziploc bags are NOT safe for this method, and if that’s all you have, then this reheating strategy probably isn’t for you.

-If your pot is big enough, you will be able to put a few packages of pastrami in at once, like with the oven method.
+If your pot is big enough, you’ll be able to put a few packages of pastrami in at once, like with the oven method.

 How to store pastrami

-You should store pastrami in the fridge.
-Keep it fresh by storing it in an airtight container or wrapping it tightly in plastic wrap or aluminum foil.
+Store leftover pastrami in the fridge.
+Keep it fresh by wrapping it tightly in plastic wrap or aluminum foil.
 Pastrami will last for 4-5 days in the fridge or up until the use-by date on the packaging.
 Whichever is sooner.

 Never leave pastrami out at room temperature for more than 2 hours, or it can start to harbor harmful bacteria.